Kizuna Summer Camp

 • Ages: 7–13 years old

-Kizuna Summer Camp is part of Kizuna, a community-based nonprofit organization founded in 2011.
-Kizuna’s mission is to build a future for the community in Little Tokyo and beyond through the education, empowerment, and engagement of the next generation, with a focus on Japanese American values, culture, and traditions, including values such as gratitude (Kansha), responsibility (Sekinin), and empathy.
-The program is a local option for students entering 2nd to 8th grade centered on building a foundation of Japanese American culture and heritage, and it offers full-tuition scholarships on a first-come, first-served basis to qualifying applicants until funds are exhausted.
+Kizuna is a community-based nonprofit organization in Little Tokyo that was founded in 2011.
+Its mission is to build a future for the community in Little Tokyo and beyond through the education, empowerment, and engagement of the next generation.
 Kizuna continues to grow and expand its Program Pipeline to serve new audiences throughout Southern California and is supported, in part, by the LA County Department of Arts and Culture as part of Creative Recovery LA, an initiative funded by the American Rescue Plan.

 The leadership team includes Executive Director Chris Fitzgerald, Programs Coordinator Alan Takashi Riley, Development & Administrative Coordinator Miki Matsumoto, and Communications Coordinator Kali Ayumi Kishi.
 The board includes Board Chair Eric Komatsu, Vice-Chair Maya Hernandez, Ph.D., Secretary Terra-Lynn Tokiwa, Treasurer Kelli Tademaru, and Board-at-Large members Nina Takenouchi, Ally Oishi, Desiree Tanimura, Ariel Imamoto, Maya Valluru, and Matt Wenner.